nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/search-setup.md

 ---
-title: Elasticsearch Setup
+title: Search Setup
-description: This page provides several configuration use cases for Elasticsearch.
+description: This page provides several configuration use cases for Elasticsearch and Opensearch.
 review:
     comment: ''
     date: '2020-11-03'